damphon/L2Test/README.md

 # L2Test - Source available at HTTP://github.com/damphon/L2Test
 #
 #FIXES TO IMPLEMENT FOR BETA BUILD
-#Add config page with the following values for leads to change
-###How long techs have to enter their UID
-###How long techs have to take the test
-###Change what percentage constitutes a passing score (change the color shown for grades)
-###Text feild leads can use for L2 Test explanation on front page.
-###How many questions are on the test.
 #Stop techs from being able to refresh for a different test.
 #1 button backups of all important data
 #Change from 8 answeres to any number of answeres